beebop5/esphome-panasonic-ac/README.md

 # ESPHome Panasonic AC Component

+An open source alternative for Panasonic air conditioning wifi adapters that works locally without the Comfort Cloud.

+## Overview

 A custom ESPHome component for controlling Panasonic air conditioning units via UART communication.
-This component serves as a replacement for the Panasonic DNSK-P11 wireless LAN adapter (tested with part number ACXA73-28520) and provides full climate control functionality with support for temperature control, fan speeds, operation modes, and advanced features like swing control and nanoeX air purification.
+This component serves as a replacement for the Panasonic DNSK-P11 wireless LAN adapter (tested with part number ACXA73-28520) and provides full climate control functionality.

 ## Features

+* Control your AC locally via Home Assistant, MQTT or directly
+* Instantly control the AC without any delay like in the Comfort Cloud app
+* Receive live reports and state from the AC
+* Uses the UART interface on the AC instead of the IR interface
-- **DNSK-P11 Replacement**: Direct replacement for Panasonic DNSK-P11 wireless LAN adapter (tested with ACXA73-28520)
+* Provides a drop-in replacement for the Panasonic DNSK-P11 wifi module
-- **Climate Control**: Full temperature control with heating, cooling, and dry modes
+* Full temperature control with heating, cooling, and dry modes
-- **Fan Control**: Automatic and manual fan speed control (1-5 levels)
+* Automatic and manual fan speed control (1-5 levels)
-- **Swing Control**: Independent horizontal and vertical air swing positioning
+* Independent horizontal and vertical air swing positioning
-- **NanoeX Support**: Control for Panasonic's nanoeX air purification technology
+* Control for Panasonic's nanoeX air purification technology
-- **Temperature Monitoring**: Built-in outside temperature sensor support
+* Built-in outside temperature sensor support
-- **Home Assistant Integration**: Seamless integration with Home Assistant's climate platform
-- **ESPHome Dashboard**: Full control via ESPHome's web interface

-## Supported Models
+## Supported hardware

-This component is designed for Panasonic AC units that use UART communication.
-It has been tested with models that support the CZ-TACG1 protocol.
+This component works with Panasonic AC units that use UART communication and has been tested with models that support the CZ-TACG1 protocol.

-### DNSK-P11 Replacement

-This ESPHome component serves as a **replacement for the Panasonic DNSK-P11 wireless LAN adapter**.
-It has been successfully tested as a replacement for **part number ACXA73-28520**.

-The component provides the same functionality as the original DNSK-P11 adapter but with enhanced features through ESPHome integration:

-- **Direct UART communication** with Panasonic AC units
-- **Home Assistant integration** for advanced automation
-- **Local control** without dependency on Panasonic cloud services
-- **Open source** and fully customizable
-- **Enhanced logging and debugging** capabilities

-If you're replacing a DNSK-P11 adapter, this component should provide equivalent functionality with improved integration options.
+Works on the ESP8266 but ESP32 is preferred for the multiple hardware serial ports.

-## Hardware Requirements
+## Requirements

-- ESP32 or ESP8266 microcontroller
-- UART connection to your Panasonic AC unit
-- Appropriate wiring (see wiring section)
+* ESP32 (or ESP8266) (supported by ESPHome)
+* 5V to 3.3V bi-directional Logic Converter (minimum 2 channels, available as pre-soldered prototyping boards)
+* Female-Female Jumper cables
+* Soldering iron
+* Wires to solder from Logic converter to ESP
+* Heat shrink
+* ESPHome 2022.5.0 or newer
+* Home Assistant 2021.8.0 or newer

+## Notes

+* **Make sure to disconnect mains power before opening your AC, the mains contacts are exposed and can be touched by accident!**
+* **Do not connect your ESP32/ESP8266 directly to the AC, the AC uses 5V while the ESPs use 3.3V!**
+* **While installation is fairly straightforward I do not take any responsibility for any damage done to you or your AC during installation**

-## Installation
+## Software installation

-### Method 1: External Component (Recommended)
+This software installation guide assumes some familiarity with ESPHome.

-Add this to your ESPHome configuration:
+* Add this to your ESPHome configuration:

 ```yaml
 external_components: